BA (Sydney), MA (Melbourne), Dphil (Oxon), PhD

 Journal Articles:

-(Under Review), ‘Iconoclast Trees in Shakespeare and the Ballad Tradition’, Shakespeare Journal special edition: ‘Shakespeare and Gardens’, edited by Todd Borlik.
+'Tree, Ballads, Iconoclam, and the Garden in Richard II,' Shakespeare Journal special edition: ‘Shakespeare and Gardens’, edited by Todd Borlik.

 'Green', HOWL 1 (2022).